nicofirst1/MAS-Traffic-Control/MarkDown/Journal.md

 #### Reward

-The reward is the sum of the following params:
+The current reward is the sum of the following params:

 - __Cooperative__: (system_delay + system_standstill_time) * cooperative_weight
 - __Selfish__: agent_specific_delay